 Unfortunately, your work isn’t quite done yet.
 In fact, we always say that launching something is just the beginning!
 Now is when you get to see if all of your hard — the planning, the implementation, the testing — will pay off.

 Using the goals and KPIs identified in step 3, set up measures of success that you can report back on.
-These could be as concrete as ‘time spent from process start to process completion,’ measured with a tool like Google Analytics, or as flexible as ‘ease of use,’ which could be measured with a survey to internal or external stakeholders.
+These could be as concrete as ‘time spent from process start to process completion,’ measured with a tool like Google Analytics, or as flexible as ‘ease of use,’ which could be measured with a survey to internal or external impacted parties.

 Automating a manual process isn’t just a one-time endeavour.
 A dedication to improvement means continuously looking for areas to grow and optimize.
-As you identify processes in need of improvement, from grandfathered manual processes to ones that were born out of a need but never really planned, having the tools to understand those processes will enable your company to continuously improve.
+As you identify processes in need of improvement, from existing manual processes to ones that were born out of a need but never really planned, having the tools to understand those processes will enable your company to continuously improve.
 Automating manual processes not only will give employees time back so that they can focus on their roles, it will also save your organization on the costs of those manual processes — both in terms of staff effort and staff and customer happiness!

 As technology continues to evolve, so do the tools that we have at our disposal to make actions easier for all parties involved.
 As pain points continue to reveal themselves (especially after implementing internal and external feedback mechanisms), unpacking the processes that those pain points effect, and analyzing how those processes can be improved, will continue to highlight your dedication to your employees and your customers.